 The evolution of research at Gladstone Institutes began 40 years ago with seven people in a borrowed conference room with a card table and a telephone at San Francisco General Hospital.
-This team of scientists, led by a 37-year-old biochemist named Robert Mahley, had spent the previous 8 years at the National Institutes of Health, probing the world’s number one killer, heart disease, an epidemic that ripped through the developed world, accounting for 40 percent of deaths.
+This team of scientists, led by a 37-year-old biochemist named Robert Mahley, MD, PhD, had spent the previous 8 years at the National Institutes of Health, probing the world’s number one killer, heart disease, an epidemic that ripped through the developed world, accounting for 40 percent of deaths.

 But they’d been recruited to the Bay Area by the Gladstone trustees to establish a new research institute where the best scientists would contribute to the understanding of heart disease, developing preventions and cures, and transforming biomedical research.
 How to get there was left up to the scientists.